 When you’re just starting out, you’re going to do an internal or seed launch.
 Most times when people talk about internal launches, they’re selling to people they already know.
 Seed launches are typically when you have a tiny list (think under 100 folks).

-Evergreen launches (you might hear them described as rolling launches or re-launches) are simply launches that occur over and over again giving you a constant flow of cash.
+You might hear these described as ‘rolling launches’ or ‘re-launches’.
+They are simply launches that occur over and over again giving you a constant flow of cash.

 What you need to launch a product

-- Video creation: use your own camera or something like Camtasia
+Use your own camera or something like Camtasia.

-- Audio: get a decent mic to use and download Audacity (free audio editing software)
+[Get a decent mic to use and download Audacity (free audio editing software).]

 The launch sequence